grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 Don't remove the verb from [task topic](https://grafana.com/docs/writers-toolkit/structure/topic-types/task/) titles.
 The verb helps the reader know that they're navigating to a task topic before they follow the link.

-It is OK to remove the verb from the `menuTitle` if it's implied by the containing section.
+You can remove the verb from the `menuTitle` if it's implied by the containing section.
 For example, the page 'Install Grafana Alloy in a Docker container' can be shortened to 'Docker' if it's in a section named 'Install'.

 ### Refs